opsschool/curriculum/databases_101.rst

 What is SQL?
 ============

-SQL or Structured Query Language is a domain specific language used for accessing databases.
+SQL or Structured Query Language is a :term:`domain specific language` used for accessing databases.
 It has a declarative syntax, meaning you declare the structure you want returned, the sources, and constraints in a single statement.
 The database's query parser and planner will determine a how to retrieve your data from this statement.